Who invented the rocket stove?

 “Shirley Temple” by Ernie Wisner is small but creates multiple fire vortexes to allow the smoke to burn, as if the burn tunnel were longer.
 The same is true for creating vortexes in the riser — it can appear, to the fire, as if its longer than it is.
 This is some of the reasoning that has been used by Matt Remine in creating his riserless core (plans are free for personal use).
 Another example of how important fluid dynamics are: fire acts like water in its movement.

 “The Cockit and Lockit Rocket” by Tim Barker.
 His interests are primarily cooking and heating water.
 The 6″ system he designed at this event had a temperature-controlled griddle, an oven, and a hot water system.
 With hot water systems, it’s easy to go squish boom if you do it wrong.
 So, they don’t get into the details about how to do it.
+Note, the oven part of this design is featured in a 2018 DVD, summarized above.

 The “Batch Box” by Peter van den Berg.
 Instead of a J style, people like them because you can load wood through a door like you are used to and also view the flame.
 This 8″ system was the second one built at the time and Peter says it is twice as powerful as the 6″ systems he builds more regularly.
 Attaching doors is non-trivial or expensive to have it custom made ($300 range).
 Correctly sized “P-channel” is critical but details not covered in this DVD series (however, see this page from Matt Remine for links to Peter’s designs and Matt’s modifications of them).
 It heats the space rapidly, holds more wood, and is a much cleaner burn.